ejwillemse/BAN313/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:0 skills:1 key:ec139ff825
 ## Background

+**Before continuing with this chapter, complete all previous chapters in this datacamp course.**

 In this case study we will try and predict the production time of luxury yachts using data on previous productions.
 Our objective is to develop a predictive model to be used for production planning.
 To develop the model we will analyse different variables from previous productions to identify the best predictor, and thereafter use linear-regression to fit a least-squared regression line, to be used for predicting the manufacturing time of our yachts.